input-output-hk/marlowe/meadow/meadow-sc/README.md

 Compilation of this project requires one of the latest versions of stack.
 If compilation does not work, please, try to install the latest version.

-Additionally, when testing this in mac we found a run time issue between stack and libgmp that had already been reported here:
+Additionally, when testing this in MacOS, we found a run time issue between stack and libgmp that had already been reported here:

 https://ghc.haskell.org/trac/ghc/ticket/15105